-Here I am, landed at Chumphon (pronounce "cheumpone") by the Lomprayah, the catamaran boat that links with the Thai peninsula.
-Then, shuttle-livestock with stacking of luggage and passengers on the rear platform to the center, where I was placed with the others in front of an internet cafe a few minutes walk from the station.
+Here I am, landed at Chumphon (pronounced "tcheumpone") by the LomprayahThe boat-catamaran that connects with the Thai peninsula.
+Then, shuttle bus with luggage and passengers piled up on the back platform to the center, where I was dropped off with the others in front of an internet café a few minutes walk from the station.

 They keep the big bags, it's convenient.
-As I have several hours to kill before the train departs, I went for a ride.
+As I have several hours to kill before the train departure, I went for a little walk.

-Change of mood, after the beaches of Koh Tao.
-Chumphon is a big provincial town, without much charm in itself.
-But fortunately there is the inevitable "food market" close to the station and my internet café, and I hasten to go there.
+Change of atmosphere, after the beaches of Koh Tao.
+Chumphon is a big provincial city, without much charm in itself.
+But fortunately, there is the inevitable "food market" just a few steps from the station and my internet café, and I rush to it.

-As always, a whole street filled with booths, carrioles, and small restaurants with their tiny plastic chairs.
-The good thing about Thailand is that you always find everything to eat, and at any time.
-People go by motorbike and stop to buy skewers, fruit, another small sandwiches or grilled squid ...
+As always, a whole street occupied by stalls, carts, gargottes and small restaurants with their tiny plastic chairs.
+The good thing about Thailand is that you can always find something to eat, and at any time.
+People pass by on motorcycles and stop to buy skewers, fruits, small sandwiches or grilled squids...

-Noticing a noodle soup restaurant, full of customers, I tell myself that it's a good sign and that the soup must be good...
-Another good sign: the guy who does the drumming do not understand a word of English.
-Besides, I'm the only one "Farang" (Foreign).
+I saw a noodle soup restaurant, full of customers, and I thought that this was a good sign and that the soup must be good...
+Another good sign: the guy who was making the soup didn't understand a word of English.
+Besides, I am the only one "Farang" (Foreign).

 Sitting on my little plastic chair, I feel myself being watched.
 Stealthy look and smiles in the corner from other customers, only Thais.

-Especially when I take out my camera worthy tourist that I am.
-The two girls of the restaurant, curious, came to examine me more closely.
+Especially when I take out my camera as the worthy tourist that I am.
+The two kids from the restaurant, curious, came to examine me more closely.

-They pose for my goal.
-And the excuse is that the mom who serves me my bowl of soup requires them to say thank you then ...
+They pose for my camera.
+And to top it all off, the mother who serves me my bowl of soup forces them to say thank you afterwards...
 "Kop kun kaaah!
 Kop kun kaaah!"
-And the two little ones to flee and giggle after admiring themselves on the digital screen.
+And the two little ones run away giggling after admiring themselves on the digital screen.

-The noodle soup was famous and copiously filled my stomach for the modest sum of 30 baths (not even a euro), before this long journey by train (departure 21:15, arrival 10:30).
+The noodle soup was famous and filled my stomach for the modest sum of 30 baths (not even one euro), before this long journey by train (departure 9:15 pm, arrival 10:30 am).

-I will still stroll a little before reaching the station...
+I'm going to stroll a little more before reaching the station...
 See you in Malaysia!